Kanban-Zai/kanban-zai-version-1.0/README.md

 and many forms of agile account for this already, with varying degrees of success.

-## BENEFITS

-The main benefit of Kanban-Zai to all is a team who's actions are based on facts, evidence and consensus rather than personal bias.
-In other words Objectivity.

-### As an EMPLOYER what's in it for me?
-* Continuity of knowledge.
-* Saving time by not being able to micro manage.
-* Mitigate the impact of churn-over.
-* Minimise the impact of the spinning your wheels.
-* Increase your available talent pool.
-* Attract talent that want to work in Kanban-Zai
-* Minimise team attrition.

-### What benefits does a team get
-* Objectivity
-* Smoother collaboration.
-*

-### As an individual what do i get?
-* Objectivity regardless of experience
-*
+---

-## CONTRIBUTE
+## CONTRIBUTE OR JOIN!

 If you have something to add please submit a pull request.

-## JOIN

 If you would like to help curate and guide Kanban-Zai then request to join the crew through the github team.

 ## IMPLEMENT

-To implement Kanban-Zai in your project all you need to do is formally adopt the [Kanban-Zai core](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/module-core.md) by creating a github repository including the version of Kanban-Zai core that you are adopting in the read me.
+To implement Kanban-Zai in your project all you need to do is formally adopt the [Kanban-Zai core](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/core.md) by creating a github repository including the version of Kanban-Zai core that you are adopting in the read me.

 ## EXTEND

 One size does not fit all when it comes to an execution team.
 It is quite likley that you will want to or need to extend the Kanban-Zai core you better fit your team.
+[Kanban-Zai core](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/extend.md)

 ## COMMITMENT